curtmcd/pyramid/README.md

 # Sierpinski Pyramid in PostScript

-This is a PostScript program that draws the famous shaded fractal object.
+This is a PostScript program that draws the famous fractal object with a specified orientation and shading.

-PostScript is not a good general purpose language.
-It makes things unnecessarily difficult, relative to today's languages, as a lot of trivial functionality is missing -- simple things like real parameter passing, local variables, infix expressions, string or array concatenation, etc. The code to work around these things can be ugly, and slow and painstaking to write.
+PostScript is not a great general purpose language by today's standards.
+Things are unnecessarily difficult.
+Built-in functionality is missing for things that should be trivial: named parameters, local variables, infix expressions, string/array concatenation, growable arrays, functional features like map and filter, etc. These can all be implemented, but the code turns out ugly and is painstaking to write, with widely varying styles and idioms.

 But the graphics are neat and that's what it's for.
-Most PostScript code is automatically generated and obfuscated.
+Most PostScript code is automatically generated and obfuscated anyway.

-I wrote a simple version of this while at Carnegie Mellon in 1995 (`pyramid-cmu1.ps`, `pyramid-cmu1p.ps`).
-That version was quick and simple, and worked by drawing from back to front.
+I wrote the first simple version of this at Carnegie Mellon in 1995 (`pyramid-cmu1.ps`) including simple perspective (`pyramid-cmu1p.ps`).
+These versions were quick and simple and worked by drawing in two shades from back to front.

+In 2020, I resurrected it and changed the orientation of the outer pyramid (`pyramid-cmu2.ps`).
+Instead of calculating the vertex coordinates as complicated rooty values, the coordinates match 3D integer gridpoints:

+> (+1, +1, +1)
+> (+1, -1, -1)
+> (-1, -1, +1)
+> (-1, +1, -1)

-More recently I resurrected it and changed the coordinates of the initial pyramid to match 3D integer gridpoints (`pyramid-cmu2.ps`).
-Eventually I added arbitrary 3D rotation, rendering of individual faces, and a lighting model.
+Then I went overboard and added 3D rotation, sorting and rendering of individual faces, and a lighting model.
+I did stop short of movable viewpoint, shadows, raytracing, etc.

+## Running

 The raw PostScript file can be sent to a printer, or it can be displayed using Ghostscript: `gs pyramid.ps`

+# Output

 ![](clip.png)